warleyelias/fallback-tables/README.md

 fallback-tables
 ===============

-Provides emergency quoting to code snippets and plugins in case of API downtime or slow response.
+Provides emergency quoting to code snippets and plugins in case of API downtime or slow response..

 Updates
 --------------------